Date

 The Programme

-Before the in-campus week in London, participants will:
+Before the in-campus week in Oxford, participants will:

 • Complete self-assessment questionnaires on their goals and focus areas.